gear-foundation/academy/docs/08-hello-world-upload/homework.md

 yarn dev
 ```

-There is the [`.env.example`](https://github.com/gear-foundation/dapps-smart-contract-academy/blob/master/frontend/.env.example) file.
-It contains the following line:
+You'll find the [`.env.example`](https://github.com/gear-foundation/dapps-smart-contract-academy/blob/master/frontend/.env.example) file.
+Inside, you'll see the following line:

 ```
 VITE_NODE_ADDRESS=wss://testnet.vara.rs
 ```

-It means that the application is running on the Vara Testnet node.
-You can also [run a local node](https://wiki.gear-tech.io/docs/node/dev-net), upload a Tamagotchi contract, and work with contracts on a local node by indicating:
+It means the application is running on the Vara Testnet node.
+You can also [run a local node](https://wiki.gear-tech.io/docs/node/dev-net), upload a Tamagotchi contract and work with contracts on a local node by indicating:

 ```
 VITE_NODE_ADDRESS=ws://localhost:9944
 ```

-It also contains other variables but we'll need them in the next lessons.
-For the first lesson, you should edit your own `.env` file and check whether the `VITE_NODE_ADDRESS` variable is set to `wss://testnet.vara.rs` there.
+It also contains other variables, but we'll need them in future lessons.
+For the first lesson, edit your own `.env` file and check whether the `VITE_NODE_ADDRESS` variable is set to `wss://testnet.vara.rs` there.

-After running the `yarn dev` command and opening <http://localhost:3000> in a browser you will see the following window:
+After running the `yarn dev` command and opening <http://localhost:3000> in a browser, you will see the following window:

 ![Frontend](/img/08/frontend.jpg)

-Select **Lesson 1**, paste your Tamagotchi program address, press the **Create Tamagotchi** button, and you’ll see your Tamagotchi!
+Select **Lesson 1** and paste your Tamagotchi program address.
+Then, click the **Create Tamagotchi** button to witness your Tamagotchi come to life!

-Please attach a link to the pull request (PR) in your repo with your Tamagotchi contract.
+Please provide a link to the pull request (PR) in your repository containing your Tamagotchi contract.
 Also, please paste your Tamagotchi program address.

 Example: